SauloSilva/747-400/README.md

 ### Installation
-Just extract the zip to your aircraft folder (delete any existing copy, **don't** overwite an existing installation), with some caveats:
+Just extract the zip to your aircraft folder (delete any existing copy, **do not overwite an existing aircraft installation**)

+Integration with [Terrain Radar](https://forums.x-plane.org/index.php?/files/file/37864-terrain-radar-vertical-situation-display/) and [AutoATC](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) is included which require installing seperately.
+Make sure you are using the latest versions of both for the fullest experience.

 Windows users:
 Two executables are included in the release zip file, these are required to have been installed for the aircraft systems to function.